A Message to our Libyan Clients

 Immigrants to the United States are divided into two categories:

-those who may obtain permanent residence status without numerical limitation,
+- those who may obtain permanent residence status without numerical limitation, and

 The second category is further divided into: